 I first got into photography when I was 10 years old.
 Back then I was a budding ornithologist and spent many hours photographing birds.
 I was 16 when I bought my first 35mm SLR camera, a Fujica STX-1n, which I soon grew out of when I discovered the optical limitations of its screw-in lenses.
 After much research (magazines and asking Fleet Street press photographers what cameras they used - there was no internet back then) I bought a Nikon FM2, and later an F3, so I could benefit from the superb optical quality of Nikon's lenses.
-My Nikon F3 and Nikkor 300mm F2.8 lens was a combo I loved working with, especially while sitting along the touchlines at Highbury and White Heart Lane with the other press photographers while shooting football matches for two north London newspapers.
+My Nikon F3 coupled with a Nikkor 300mm F2.8 lens was a combo I loved working with, especially while sitting along the touchlines at Highbury and White Heart Lane with the other press photographers while shooting football matches for two north London newspapers.
 My Nikon 35mm film cameras and many Nikkor lenses were also my preferred choice for photojournalism work and magazine editorial pieces.

-I devoured many books on photography and photographic techniques and studied photography at a college in north London.
-I have a natural eye for a good picture, especially with regard to composition and angle.
-I’ve always said that there are three vital ingredients that make up a good photograph: subject matter, lighting and composition.
+I devoured many books on photography and lighting and later studied photography at college in London.
+I have a natural eye for a good picture, especially with regard to composition, angle and lighting.
+I’ve always said that there are three vital ingredients required to make up a good photograph: subject matter, lighting and composition.
 All three of these elements have to be firmly in place before any individual creativity can be applied.

-In my late teens and early twenties I covered several news stories for local newspapers where I wrote up the stories and shot the accompanying photographs.
-After spending a year working for two photographic retail companies and a year in the hire department at The Flash Centre (Elinchrom UK Distributor) in London I eventually set up my own photographic studio in north London – that I ran with a Flash Centre customer/photographer that I met while working there – specialising in commercial, editorial, portraits and fashion.
+In my late teens and early twenties I covered several news stories for local newspapers in north London, where I wrote up the articles and shot the accompanying photographs.
+After spending a year working for two photographic retail companies and a year in the hire department at The Flash Centre (Elinchrom flash lighting UK Distributor) in London I eventually set up my own photographic studio in north London – that I ran with a Flash Centre customer/photographer that I met while working there – specialising in commercial, product photography, editorial, fashion and portraiture.